GuidanceMantras/GuidanceMantras/README.md

 - In total, you can write at-least 10 different exams in 5 years for minimum 15,000 positions

 ### Department specific exams in a state with specific degree
-- Agriculture officer (called once in 5 years for minimum 400 positions)
+- Agriculture officer (called once in 5 years for minimum 400 positions with B.Sc AG degree(80%) and 20% for any degree)
-- Forest officer (called once in 5 years for minimum 400 positions)
+- Forest officer (called once in 5 years for minimum 400 positionswith B.Sc Forestry degree(80%) and 20% for any degree)
-- Veternary officer (called once in 5 years for minimum 400 positions)
+- Veternary officer (called once in 5 years for minimum 400 positions with B.V.Sc  degree(80%) and 20% for any degree)
-- Horticulture officer (called once in 5 years for minimum 400 positions)
+- Horticulture officer (called once in 5 years for minimum 400 positions with B.Sc Horiculture degree(80%) and 20% for any degree)
-- AE/JE/AEE/EE (called once in 5 years for minimum 1000 positions)
+- AE/JE/AEE/EE (called once in 5 years for minimum 1000 positions with B.E. in EEE/EC degree(100%)
 - Teacher/Lecture (With B.Ed or M.Sc) (called once in 5 years for minimum 1000 positions)

 - In total, you can write at-least 10 different exams in 5 years for 10,000 positions